-Intel®, Itanium®, OptaneTM, Pentium®, Xeon®, Intel Inside®, and the Intel Inside logo are trademarks of Intel Corporation or its subsidiaries.
+Intel®, Itanium®, OptaneTM, Pentium®, Xeon®, Intel Inside®, and the Intel Inside logo are trademarks of Intel Corporation in the U.S. and other countries.

-Microsoft® and Windows® are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+Microsoft®, Windows®, and Windows Server® are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.